EricLafortune/StealthRunner/README.md

 Alternatively, you can run its commands manually.

 You'll then have

-* a raw cartridge ROM file `out/romc.bin`.
+* a raw cartridge ROM file `out/romc.bin`, which is suitable for physical cartridges and for emulators like Classic99 and JS99,
-* a cartridge file `out/StealthRunner.rpk` that is suitable for emulators like Mame.
+* a cartridge file `out/StealthRunner.rpk`, which is suitable for emulators like Mame.

 ## Running

-The easiest way is to use the Mame emulator (version 0.278 or higher).
+The easiest way is to run the ROM in an emulator, such as Mame (version 0.278 or higher).

 On Linux, you can run the script to launch Mame with the proper options: